Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Introduction

 Utilizing Quantum Walks (QW) based algorithms has shown significant speed enhancements compared to classical algorithms across various scenarios, and demonstrated polynomial speedup over classical algorithms \cite{aaronson2004quantum,szegedy2004quantum,buhrman2006quantum,magniez2007quantum,somma2008quantum,apers2019quantum,ambainis2020quadratic}.
 However, there are a few problems that exhibit exponential speedup.
 The first QW algorithm exhibiting exponential speedup was proposed in \cite{childs2003exponential}, which utilized continuous-time quantum walks to traverse the welded-tree graph with height $n$ by using $O(n^6)$ queries, demonstrating that no classical algorithm can match its efficiency.
 This problem can be solved by a multidimensional QW algorithm with a better complexity\cite{jeffery2023multidimensional}, and can be extended to a broad class of hierarchical graphs\cite{balasubramanian2023exponential}.
 Although these results show an exponential advantage over the classical algorithms, the advantage holds in the {\it query complexity} with oracle access to exponentially large data.
 Therefore, it does not mean that these QW algorithms demonstrate superpolynomial speedup in the realistic computation time.

 There are a few existing quantum walk results considering higher dimensional space than the graphs.
 The first quantum walk on simplicial complexes is proposed by Matsue, Ogurisu, and Segawa in \cite{matsue2016quantum}.
 They extend Szegedy’s QW on simplicial complexes, and these quantum walks possess linear spreading and localization as the Grover walk.
 Later on, they proposed a QW algorithm that can find a marked simplex polynomially faster than the classical counterpart \cite{matsue2018quantum}.
-However, these results do not show a superpolynomail quantum advantage.
-It has been numerically observed that quantum walks on simplicial complexes reflect the topology of simplicial complexes~\cite{matsue2016quantum}.
+However, these results do not show a superpolynomial quantum advantage. {Another line of work introduces Grover-type quantum walks constructed using coin operators together with shift operators that encode the orientation of each simplex \cite{luo2018up}.
+The corresponding discriminant operators are closely related to the up and down combinatorial Laplacians, revealing a deep connection between the quantum walk dynamics and the underlying geometry of the simplicial complex.
+However, these results are primarily structural and do not directly address dynamical aspects such as mixing behavior.} In addition, it has been numerically observed that quantum walks on simplicial complexes reflect the topology of simplicial complexes~\cite{matsue2016quantum}.
 However, the connection between the quantum walks and topology of simplicial complexes has not been rigorously proven.

 Even though there is no known efficient way to simulate the normalized expectation process in arbitrary dimensions, it indeed paves new applications for signal processing and learning tasks on simplicial complexes in constant dimensions such as the random walks on edges or triangles.
 For example, random walks on oriented edges have been applied to the task of label propagation on edges in~\cite{mukherjee2016random}.
 In~\cite{schaub2020random}, similar higher-order random walks are applied to the task of edge flow estimation and Pagerank vector on simplicial complexes.
 For a review, see~\cite{schaub2021signal,battiston2020networks}.